exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

     *   The event listener for `odinSubmitInternal` (or `odinErrorInternal`) is triggered.
     *   It calls the corresponding `onSubmit` callback (with `{ paymentMethodId }`) or `onError` callback (with the structured `OdinPayErrorPayload`) provided by the host application during initialization.
 6.  **Host Application:**
-    *   Receives the `paymentMethodId` (on success) or error details (on failure) and proceeds with its application-specific logic (e.g., sending the `paymentMethodId` to its backend for payment processing or displaying an error message to the user).
+    *   Receives the `paymentMethodId` and optional `billingInformation` (on success) or error details (on failure) and proceeds with its application-specific logic (e.g., sending the `paymentMethodId` to its backend for payment processing or displaying an error message to the user).

 ### 4.3.
 Error Handling Flow